patch-wat/cairn-eclat/srd/bloods/crimson.md

 nav_order: 1
 ---
 # Crimson
-A pauper, born of violence and struggle.
-Born to the extremely poor, or those who have to exist outside the law.
-Growing up in this life has been difficult but has made me hardy
+A pauper and villain, born of violence and struggle.
+I was raised in extremely poverty, or by those who have to exist outside the law.
+Growing up in this life has been difficult but has made me wiley.

 Before I clawed my way free, I earned my keep as